 Karen lives in London, Canada and, as far as I can tell, her passion is gardening.

-You can see a full list of all of Karen’s articles right ere.
+You can see a full list of all of Karen’s articles right here.

 I’m so excited about this blog and the wonderful writers and preppers who help that it’s hard for me to describe how energized I wake up every morning, looking forward to publishing another article.
-We have around 200 at the moment and we’re looking forward to reaching 1000 in a few years.
+We have almost 2,000 at the moment, so this should keep you busy for a while!